 The Most Perfect Chocolate Peppermint Cheesecake Recipe

-I know we all feel the pressure of Christmas looming upon us.
-Gifts, bows, stockings and rolls of wrapping paper fill our junk closets to the brim.
-Invitations to neighbors’ yankee swaps and ugly sweater parties seem to be popping up everywhere.
+Now, I know I’m not the only one feeling the Christmas pressure.
+Gifts, bows, stockings and rolls of wrapping paper are littering my junk closets and trickling onto counters and carpets.
+Invitations to neighbors’ yankee swaps and ugly sweater parties are popping up everywhere.
 And of course, you can never show up empty handed to these things.

 There never seems to be enough time to get it all done while keeping your sanity.
 Today, I’m sharing a recipe that has saved me year after year.
-I’m here to help you save precious time that can be better used wrapping gifts.
+I’m here to help you save precious time that can be better used wrapping gifts or tying bows.
 Let’s not wait until Christmas Eve this year (Santa needs chill time too).

 Chocolate Peppermint Cheesecake Texture